Youth offenders can forgo traditional court system for Teen Court

 A similar Teen Court program was established in 2018.
 It was under the umbrella of the Conflict Resolution Center, which was based in Cabarrus County.
 The program has since been disbanded.

 How Teen Court Works

 The program had its only in-person hearing at the courthouse Feb.
-25 before the coronavirus pandemic erupted in mid-March.
+25 of last year before the coronavirus pandemic erupted in mid-March.
 Kersey said Teen Court has since been conducted online.
-Kersey said the tentative date to go back to the courthouse to hear cases is Oct.
-20.
+Kersey said the tentative date to go back to the courthouse to hear cases is March 30.